kosugi/wox.unicodebuilder/README.md

 This shows associated unicode character and you can copy it into clipboard.

 ### Reverse unicoding

-Type `unicode` and any unicode name.
-This shows associated unicode character and you can copy it into clipboard.

 Type `unicode` and any unicode character itself.
 This shows codepoint information and its unicode name.